-- eCashier : Self-service online payment platform available on AUBH website.
-All major debit and credit cards are accepted. - Payment Link : Online payment through a payment link to be requested from the Finance Department.
+- Payment Link : Online payment through a payment link to be requested from the Finance Department.
 All major debit and credit cards are accepted. - Point of Sale (POS): All major debit and credit cards are accepted. - Student Portal: Online payment within the Student Portal.
 All major debit and credit cards are accepted.